NREL/OpenStudio-user-documentation/docs/measures/Measure-Writing-Guide.md

 end
 ```

 The super line is boilerplate; it is necessary, but you do not need to worry about how it works.
 Just before the end to the run method there should be a "return true" line.
-If a measure does not return "true", OpenStudio will think that the measure failed and the simulation workflow will stop.
+If a measure does not return "true," OpenStudio will think that the measure failed and the simulation workflow will stop.

 #### 3.4.1.
 Input Validation
 When the user applies a measure to a model, he or she first fills in the inputs the author exposed in the arguments method.
 Because the user may have entered bad values, you first need to validate the input in the run method.
 For example, the user may have indicated that the building is 1 ft long instead of 100 ft long, or the input asked for an integer and the user input 2.5.
 Regardless, you must check the inputs before moving forward.